shengliangd/shengliangd.github.io/_includes/about/en.md

 My academic journey began with a focus on robotic systems and networking.
 However, as time passed, I came to realize that the major roadblocks of robotics & autonomous driving lie in algorithms and engineering practices, instead of scheduling, networking, etc.
 Therefore, I paused my Ph.D. study to gain a deeper understanding of real-world problems through industry internships.

 During the past months at Momenta, I designed and developed a powerful & easy-to-use debugging platform from scratch, significantly alleviating the burdens faced by both the R&D and road test teams.
-Recently, I’m having a new internship in Tusen.
+Recently I’m having a new internship in Tusen to further extend my experience.

 I’m also exploring the possibility of making contributions in AI interpretability, especially for large language models (LLM) (though much to catch up!).
 I believe the interpretability is vital given the rapid development of LLM-based applications.
 I also share interesting things I learned via short videos, search for user '\_\_起名太难\_\_' on BiliBili if you are interested!